 There are many examples of how these two pricing mechanisms work in other areas of insurance and they point to how this could be done more efficiently.
 Health insurance provides an example of risked-based pricing.
-In health insurance low-risk our system, consumers are served by private firms but highrisk consumers get medical coverage through taxpayer-supported funding.
+In health our insurance system, low-risk consumers are served by private firms but highrisk consumers get medical coverage through taxpayer-supported funding.
 Health insurance companies have refused patients with higher risk profiles, such as those with pre-existing conditions or with lower credit scores.
 The population bias means that the system loses revenue.